 Where the ALSA Education Team drafts a policy in response to an issue that they consider could be, or has been, overly divisive or contentious amongst ALSA Council members, the draft policy must be presented to ALSA Council for comment before publication.

 Presentation may be in the form of circulation via email with a reasonable time period for comment, or by presentation at the next ALSA Council with reasonable time.

+Appendix 1: Amendments Table